 The Surface Access Group agreed that the funding from the Car Park Levy will be spent on all forms of sustainable transport as described by the National Policy Framework.
 This will encourage walking, cycling, car share and the use of electric vehicles along with public transport and will also be available for sustainable transport initiatives, infrastructure projects and other activities which contribute to the increase in the Public Transport Modal Share targets.

-The rolling car park levy balance for 2020/21 is £485,332 which includes the balance from the previous year, less money spent on allocated projects totalling £18,836.
-The projects included money spent on traffic management in connection with public transport and the upkeep of the public transport information screens.
+The rolling car park levy balance for 2022/23 is £560,000 which includes the balance from the previous year, less money spent on allocated projects totalling £8989.

 Sustainable Transport Information